 Maximum Heat Input (boiler rating) - for boilers the combustion source boiler maximum rating.
-For fuel oil firing boilers the burner rating must also be supplied.

 Maximum Actual Firing Capacity - the actual hourly maximum rated fuel use for the year determined from a meter or measure of actual fuel consumption.
 This value may differ from the burner or boiler rating.